molmod/acid/validation-stacie-report/report-quad.typ

   - The square blocks show the ratio of the standard deviation of the STACIE estimate and the RMS value of the predicted uncertainty, over 64 repetitions.
     This value is ideally 100%.
+    Lower values mean that STACIE's predictions have a smaller spread than the predicted uncertainty.
   - The dots show the ratio of the mean error and the RMS value of the predicted uncertainty, over 64 repetitions.
     This value is ideally 0%.